-- Make calculations, including at least 20% equity
+- Draw up a calculation, including at least 20% equity for the purchase

 - Establish a savings plan to accumulate equity

-- Select a mortgage and examine affordability in detail
+- Compare mortgages and look into affordability in detail

-- Do not underestimate ongoing costs, since they affect affordability
+- Do not underestimate running costs, since they affect affordability

-Sources: FSO, study of residential housing 2018, study by the University of Hohenheim (2017)
+Sources: FSO, Swiss Life study on families and living in 2019, study by the University of Hohenheim (2017), picture: Unsplash